YouthWorker Journal Writer Guidelines

 - A W9 form (needed only once).

-You should receive payment within 30 to 45 days after returning the required documents.
+You should receive payment within six weeks after returning the required documents the first time you're published, four weeks thereafter.
 If payment is not received in a timely manner, please contact your assigning editor.

 Thanks for your interest in YouthWorker Journal.